-Internships provide students with hands-on experiences at real worksites to help them develop an understanding of professions that interest them before they enter college or the job market.
+After successful completion of course 610 Career Exploration and the recommendation of the instructor, students may complete an internship at a real worksite to help them develop an understanding of a profession that interests them before they enter college or the job market.
 Interns develop valuable personal and professional skills and are given the opportunity to network and develop professional relationships in their chosen career field.
 Today, many employers and colleges seek students who have acquired hands-on work experiences beyond the classroom.
-During the first semester, students will attend class where topics covered include Career Development and Research, Aptitude Testing, Resumé Writing, Interviewing Techniques, and Professional Development.
-Upon completion of the first semester requirements, students will intern at a business or organization, which will allow them to explore a career that matches their interest in a future profession.
-The Site Mentor and the Internship Coordinator will assess students based on six workplace competencies established by the Massachusetts Department of Education and through weekly journal entries.
+The Site Mentor and the Internship Coordinator will assess students based on six workplace competencies established by the Massachusetts Department of Elementary and Secondary Education and through weekly journal entries.
 The program requires that students attend school for six periods a day while interning a minimum of four hours per week.
-Student interns must be responsible, reliable, independent, self-motivated learners.
-The Internship Coordinator reserves the right to determine if each student will be sent to an Internship Site.
+Student interns must be responsible, reliable, independent, and self-motivated learners.
+Students may enroll in this course multiple times to intern at different sites.
 For grade 11-12 students.